weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`ActivityBorderThickness [ number ]`

-    Border thickness for every shape in an Activity diagram.
+    |cmdl_brdthick4| every shape in an Activity diagram.

    Note: This only works with the 'beta' (later) version of the Activity diagram syntax.